andrey-zherikov/argparse/README.md

   maximum,max    Print the maximum
 ```

-If `Command` has no names listed then the name of the type is used as a command name:
+If `Command` has no names listed, then the name of the type is used as a command name:
 ```
   MaxCmd         Print the maximum
 ```

 ### Default subcommand

-The default command is a command that is ran when user doesn't specify any command in the command line.
+The default command is a command that is ran when user doesn’t specify any command in the command line.
 To mark a command as default, one should use `Default` template:

 ```d